orbeon/orbeon-forms-doc/configuration/advanced/limiter-filter.md

 In the configuration, `x1` means the advertised number of CPUs, `x2` means twice that, `.5x` means half that, etc. A fixed integer number can also be set.

-The filter ensures that the effective number of concurrent threads specified with `num-threads` is not less than that specified by `min-threads` and not larger than `max-threads`.
+The effective maximum number of concurrent threads allowed by the filter is:

+- `min-threads` if `num-threads` is smaller than `min-threads`
+- `max-threads` if `num-threads` is bigger than `max-threads`
+- `num-threads` in all other cases

 ## Disabling the filter